ballerina-platform/ballerina-distribution/examples/http-response-interceptor/http_response_interceptor.md

 Use `ResponseInterceptors` to execute common logic such as logging, header manipulation, state publishing, etc., for all outbound responses.

-When handling `Resource/Service Not Found` scenarios, if there is only a single service attached to the listener, the interceptor pipeline related to that service will get executed.
-If there are multiple services, the interceptor pipeline of the service in the root path will get executed.
-If there is no such service, only the `http:DefaultErrorInterceptor` will be invoked.

 ::: code http_response_interceptor.bal :::

 Run the service as follows.